 Markus and Palmer chose the doge meme as the inspiration for their coin.
 Dogecoin quickly gained popularity and attention, thanks to its funny and friendly nature, and its active and supportive community.

-Dogecoin also became a popular way of and users on social media platforms, such as Reddit, Twitter, and Twitch.
+Dogecoin also became a popular way of tipping and rewarding content creators and users on social media platforms, such as Reddit, Twitter, and Twitch.

 Where did the Doge come from?